Posted: 1 day ago

 No trailers, campers, motor homes, mopeds, snowmobiles or scooters of any type may be kept, used or parked on campus without special written permission from the Director of Public Safety.

 Faculty/Staff (F/S): Issued to members of the Drew faculty and staff, presenting a valid faculty/staff ID.
 This does not apply to students working at Drew during the summer or at any other time.
-Graduate students with student IDs who are also teaching at the University (adjunct faculty) are not eligible for an F/S permit.
+Graduate students with student IDs who are also teaching at the University (adjunct faculty) are not eligible for a F/S permit.

 Senior/Junior (S/J): Issued to resident seniors and juniors.

-Commuter (C): Issued to non-resident CLA students.
+Commuter (C): Issued to non-resident undergraduate students.

 Weekend Temporary Permits: All students, including freshmen and sophomores, may obtain weekend temporary permits from 5:00pm Friday until 5:00pm Sunday, for themselves or for their guests.
 Vehicles must be off campus by 5:00pm on Sunday.
 Register the vehicle and pay at the gatehouse or at Public Safety.
 The cost is $3 per night.
 This parking pass will only allow parking privileges in the area designated on the permit.
 To obtain a weekend permit, the student must present his/her vehicle, driver’s license, and registration/insurance cards.